 - 1 cup shredded sharp cheddar cheese

 - 1 tablespoon milk

-- 1/2 teaspoon cinnamon
+- 1 teaspoon cinnamon

-- 1/2 teaspoon sugar
+- 1 teaspoon sugar

 - Preheat oven to 425 degrees.

-- In a large bowl, combine flour, sugar, baking powder, baking soda, salt, and cinnamon.
+- In a large bowl, combine flour, sugar, baking powder, baking soda, salt and cinnamon.

-- Stir in blueberries, bacon, and cheese.
+- Gently fold in the in blueberries, bacon, and cheese.

-- Form the dough into a ball and then pat down until you have an 8-inch circle (about the size of a small dinner plate).
+- Form the dough into a ball.
+Then pat down until you have an 8-inch circle (about the size of a salad plate).

 - Cut the circle into eight wedges.
 Place the wedges on a greased baking sheet.